 Many factors impact the price of your project.
 Whether the line is inside or outside your home affects the material used and the price.
 Digging or trenching increases the price of installation as well as installing lines in hard-to-reach areas.

 When installing the line, your technician will shut the gas off, fit the new pipe to the existing pipe using a connection.
 They will then add the flexible connector to the appliance and test for leaks.
 If deemed safe, they will turn the gas back on and test your appliance.
 The process can take anywhere from 30 minutes to 2 hours per appliance.
 For outdoor lines, the technician will need to dig, which can take several hours spread over a few days to complete.
+Most plumbers charge between $75 and $130 an hour for their work.
+For small extension jobs, you may have minimum labor costs of at least one hour, even if it takes less time.

 If the pipe being run is not inside your house but from your home to the main, then the installation process will be performed by a technician at the company.
 In most cases, the first 100 feet is free on a new install.
 However, if more pipe is needed, you may have to pay between $17 and $22 per extra linear foot for installation.